 Where can I get more information?

-For more information about Grandparent Child Care Benefit, please visit the Department of Education, Employment and Workplace Relations website and the Department of Human Services website or call 13 61 50.
+For more information about Grandparent Child Care Benefit, please visit the Department of Education website and the Grandparent advisers are also available to support grandparents with full-time responsibility for their grandchildren.